Cengkaruk/qiscus-sdk-web/README.md

         }, err => this.setErrorMessage(`Failed getting auth nonce ${err}`));
 ```
 The code above is a sample of method you can implement in your app.
-By calling QiscusSDK.core.getNonce(), you will request Nonce from Qiscus SDK server and a Nonce will be returned.
-If it is success, you can request JWT from your backend by sending Nonce you got from Qiscus SDK Server.
+By calling `QiscusSDK.core.getNonce()`, you will request `Nonce` from Qiscus SDK server and a `Nonce` will be returned.
+If it is success, you can request `JWT` from your backend by sending `Nonce` you got from Qiscus SDK Server.
-When you got the JWT Token, you can pass that JWT to QiscusSDK.core.verifyIdentityToken method to allow Qiscus to authenticate your user and return user account through QiscusSDK.core.setUserWithIdentityToken(Response), as shown in the code below :
+When you got the `JWT Token`, you can pass that `JWT` to `QiscusSDK.core.verifyIdentityToken` method to allow Qiscus to authenticate your user and return user account through `QiscusSDK.core.setUserWithIdentityToken(Response)`, as shown in the code below :

 ```javascript
 QiscusSDK.core.verifyIdentityToken(response.data.identity_token)